DATING HELP. SAGE ADVICE IS BENEFICIAL TO ALL!

-A number of single men and women are overly critical, always feeling that they deserve someone "better."
-We see many singles with superficial perceptions of other available singles.
+Are you overly critical, always feeling that you deserve someone "better?"
+Many singles have superficial requirements of their prospective dates.
 Thinner, taller, more athletic, more hair, less hair (yep), more successful, wealthier, prettier, more handsome, funnier, sexier, younger.
-But not nicer, friendlier, more helpful, generous, flexible, committed, or loyal.
+But rarely nicer, friendlier, more helpful, generous, flexible, committed, or loyal.

 Do you have a realistic perception of yourself?

 You may suffer from the "Erroll Flynn Syndrome," EFS.
-Erroll Flynn was a handsome swashbuckling actor who passed away in the 1950s.
-These singles think they are equal, in the looks department, to Erroll Flynn, whether they are male or female.
-The EFS-types are unwilling to give anyone a chance.
+Erroll Flynn was a handsome, swashbuckling actor who passed away in the 1950s.
+These singles think they are equal, in the looks department, to Erroll Flynn, whether they are male, female or trans.
+The EFS-types, aka, narcissists, are unwilling to give anyone a chance.
 One little thing, and they are done with them.
-And in doing so, they often miss awesome opportunities.
+And, in doing so, they may miss incredible opportunities.

-The popular apps over the past few years have contributed to the superficiality of the singles dating scene.
+Many dating apps have contributed to the superficiality of the singles dating scene.
 You can endlessly swipe supposed available singles, thumbs up or thumbs down.
 Giving a nanosecond to reduce and discard someone as a cultural stereotype.
 A hard look in the mirror might reveal a different image and more accurate level.
 How is all of that swiping actually working for you, anyway?